 - "Getting to know you" sessions are offered before your child starts school.
 The teacher and Early Years Practitioner will invite you and your child to an appointment of 15 minutes during the first week of the term before your child officially starts.
 This enables you and your child to get to know them before starting the settling in process.
 It also gives you the opportunity to share key information.
 These sessions are not compulsory but feedback from parents (and children) has always been extremely positive. - We admit only a few children at a time per nursery class so that extra care and attention can be given to your child, and also to you.
 Initially you will be asked to stay with your child until it is agreed with the teacher that he/ she is settled and ready to be left.
 Your child will stay for just one hour but this is extended gradually to ensure that each child is able to cope with their new situation. - A Parents'/Carers Room is available so you can relax and have a drink tea, coffee and biscuits provided.
 If your child will be coming to the Sunshine Club (before or after School) we will help you settle your child into that too. - You know your child best and usually discover your own ways of 'supporting' them as they settle in.
 Practitioners in the nursery will work with parents/carers to find the best way of helping each individual child to settle and to establish a warm relationship.
 As you, and your child, settle into the nursery routine we hope you will feel welcomed, well informed and confident about your child's experience with us. - Information about plans for the week and for the half term are displayed outside each nursery, on our website and sent to you via EYLog.
 We produce a half termly Newsletter so that you have the opportunity to talk to your child about what's happening.
-By sharing your child's immediate experiences, you will be helping to develop his/her confidence, self-esteem, language and thinking skills, and to show that you value what your child is doing at Nursery. - Consultation appointments are offered regularly via communication calls (telephone) between 3.30 and 6pm You will be invited to sign up for a time slot to see your child's teacher to share their EYLog record of achievement and assessment, discuss progress at home and at nursery, and discuss any concerns, and to also share ideas for helping your child further.
+By sharing your child's immediate experiences, you will be helping to develop his/her confidence, self-esteem, language and thinking skills, and to show that you value what your child is doing at Nursery. - Consultation appointments are offered termly.
+At the moment they are via communication calls (telephone) due to increasing Covid rates, times are between 4 and 6pm which parents can find difficult to manage at teatime, and we are short of waiting space should any appointments over run.
+You will be invited to sign up for a time slot to see your child's teacher to share their EYLog record of achievement and assessment, discuss progress at home and at nursery, and discuss any concerns, and to also share ideas for helping your child further.
 Consultations can be held early and late in the day/early evening so please ask if the scheduled time doesn't work for you. - Please remember that you are very welcome to ask for a meeting at any time by arrangement with the teacher or you can communicate with us by email to office@hirstwoodnscc.co.uk